 Nuffield Place near Henley was the home of William Morris, founder of Morris Motor Cars who gave much of his wealth to good causes.
 His house reflects his relatively modest lifestyle and is a perfect example of a 1930’s country home (www.nationaltrust.org.uk).

-Abingdon Abbey was founded by the Benedictine order in 670 but was rebuilt in 955 and again in the 12th century.
+Founded by the Benedictine order in 670 but was rebuilt in 955 and again in the 12th century.
 Destroyed by Henry V111, parts still remain (www.abingdon.gov.uk).

 This is a pro-Cathedral and place of pilgrimage and is the largest public building in South Oxfordshire hosting concerts and other events (www.dorchester-abbey.org.uk).